Search for microscopic black holes in pp collisions at sqrt(s) = 8 TeV: Analysis method

 The analysis strategy is identical to the one used in the previous analysis at $\sqrt{s} = 7$\TeV and is described in detail in Ref. \cite{bh_full2011_jhep}.
 The search for black holes and string balls is performed using events with at least two jets and any number of photons and leptons.
 There is no explicit requirement of missing transverse energy in the event.

 The search for black holes is based on a search for a deviation from the SM background predictions in the $\ST$ spectra observed in data.
-The $\ST$ variable is defined as the scalar sum of transverse momenta of all the final-state objects in the event with $\pt$ in excess of 50\GeV.
+The $\ST$ variable is defined as the scalar sum of transverse energies of all the final-state objects in the event (jets, leptons, and photons) in excess of 50\GeV.
 If the \MET\ in the event exceeds 50\GeV, its value is also added to the $\ST$ variable.
 We then determine the multiplicity $N$ of the objects in the final state by counting all the objects in the events (excluding \MET) that enter the calculation of $\ST$~\cite{CMSBH,bh_full2011_jhep}.
 We analyse the data for various inclusive multiplicity bins, from $N \ge 2$ to $N \ge 10$, and look for deviations from the SM background predictions in each of these bins.

+We use object definitions and isolation requirements for leptons and photons as described in Section~\ref{s:eventreco}.
+While the isolation requirements are not explicitly used in the analysis (as a non-isolated photon or lepton will be reconstructed as a jet and therefore does not change the values of $\ST$ or $N$ in the event), we keep this approach and disambiguate isolated leptons and photons from jets in order to allow clearer interpretation of a signal should one be observed.
+Indeed, if an excess in the data were observed, the relative fractions of prompt leptons, photons, and jets in the events responsible for the excess could shed light on the nature of the observed signal.